Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 You can add them to your list of low maintenance front yard ideas.

 Traditional Italian gardens are part of the scenery that resembles the Mediterranean.
-You can think about placing citrus trees in large clay pots for this landscape style.
+For this landscape style, you can consider placing citrus trees in large clay pots.

-If you have a particularly tight space, two potted trees on either side of your door may be a good idea.
+Two potted trees on either side of your door may be a good idea if you have a particularly tight space.

-Terracotta tile is something you should take into consideration if you want to coordinate your entire landscape with the pots.
+Terracotta tile is a consideration if you want to coordinate your entire landscape with the pots.

-The tile is particularly low maintenance and will last a long time without any serious care.
+The tile is particularly low maintenance and will last long without any serious care.
 Hence, it does not require special cleaning or resealing.

 3. Your Gate Should Make a Statement